 When the European working class had recovered sufficient strength for another attack on the ruling classes, the International Working Men's Association sprang up.
 But this association, formed with the express aim of welding into one body the whole militant proletariat of Europe and America, could not at once proclaim the principles laid down in the "Manifesto."
-The International was bound to have a programme broad enough to be acceptable to the English Trades' Unions, to the followers of Proudhon in France, Belgium, Italy, and Spain, and to the Lassalleans13 in Germany.
+The International was bound to have a programme broad enough to be acceptable to the English Trades' Unions, to the followers of Proudhon in France, Belgium, Italy, and Spain, and to the Lassalleans in Germany.
 Marx, who drew up this programme to the satisfaction of all parties, entirely trusted to the intellectual development of the working class, which was sure to result from combined action and mutual discussion.
-The very events and vicissitudes of the struggle against Capital, the defeats even more than the victories, could not help bringing home to men's minds the insufficiency of their various favourite nostrums, and preparing the way for a more complete insight into the true conditions of working-class emancipation.
+The very events and vicissitudes of the struggle against capital, the defeats even more than the victories, could not help bringing home to men's minds the insufficiency of their various favourite nostrums, and preparing the way for a more complete insight into the true conditions of working-class emancipation.
 And Marx was right.
-The International, on its breaking up in 1874, left the workers quite different men from what it had found them in 1864.
-Proudhonism in France, Lassalleanism in Germany were dying out, and even the Conservative English Trades' Unions, though most of them had long since severed their connection with the International, were gradually advancing towards that point at which, last year at Swansea, their President could say in their name, "Continental Socialism has lost court sentenced seven of the defendants from three to six years of imprisonment.
-Marx and Engels thoroughly exposed the provocation of the organisers of this trial and the despicable tricks the Prussian police state employed against the international workers' movement.
-(See Marx, "Revelations About the Cologne Communist Trial," and Engels, "The Late Trial at Cologne.")
+The International, on its breaking up in 1874. left the workers quite different men from what it had found them in 1864.
+Proudhonism in France, Lassalleanism in Germany were dying out, and even the Conservative English Trades' Unions, though most of them had long since severed their connection with the International, were gradually advancing towards that point at which, last year at Swansea, their President could say in their name, "Continental Socialism has lost its terrors for us."13 In fact, the principles of the "Manifesto" had made considerable headway among the working men of all countries.

-^{13.} Lassalle personally, to us, always acknowledged himself to be a disciple of Marx, and, as such, stood on the ground of the "Manifesto."
-But in his public agitation, 1862-64, he did not go beyond demanding co-operative workshops supported by State credit.
+^{} Lassalle personally, to us, always acknowledged himself to be a disciple of Marx, and, as such, stood on the ground of the "Manifesto."
+But in his public agitation, 1862-64, he did not go beyond demanding co-operative workshops supported by state credit.
 [Note by Engels.]